Rules Engine - Prerequisite Knowledge and Limitations

 - Action filter is case sensitive and it does an unresponsive check.

 - Rules Preview does not show the detailed information of every task available in the rules.
 It gives basic information along with the task flow diagram.

 - Rules at Company level do not include the absence of data feature.
 It is not needed as users can create multiple tasks, merge data, and the rule will transform tasks.

 - At the Company level, Rules do not support the Send Email action, since Journey Orchestrator is used for this.

 - In the Pivot task, 50 measures + 200 columns are allowed on a single Pivoted field.

-- Transformation task supports date functions in Group by like Day, Week, Month, Quarter and Year.
+- Transformation task supports date functions in Group by like Day, Week, Month, Quarter, and Year.

 Skip other Instances of a Rule in Queue: Gainsight does not add another instance of the rule to the queue if an instance of a Rule is already present in the queue for execution.
 For example, consider a rule that is scheduled to run every 2 hours.
-In this rule, if the rule that needs to run at 6 AM is not completed it's run even by 8 AM then the rule which is scheduled to run at 8 AM is skipped.
+In this rule, if the rule that needs to run at 6 AM is not completed it's run by 8 AM then the rule that's scheduled to run at 8 AM is skipped.
 If that rule completes its run by 9 AM then the rule which is scheduled to run at 10 AM is not impacted.